mauropalsgraaf/fpscala-workshop/workshop.md

 9. 21
 ```

 As you can see, when we apply the substitution model on a tail recursive function, the function is rewritten instead of expanded every recursive call.
 We accumulate the state in the recursive function.
-We can say that interms of loop, loop(Cons(6, Nil)), 15) === loop(Nil, 21).
+We can say that in terms of loop, loop(Cons(6, Nil)), 15) === loop(Nil, 21).
 These are steps 7 and 8 from the evaluation of the substitution model.

 ## Hands-on

 ## Abstracting over the pattern (head- and tail recursion)

 Before you continue reading, do you see how we can abstract over these kinds of functions?
-Hint 1: What is the simularity between the product and sum functions written earlier?
+Hint 1: What is the similarity between the product and sum functions written earlier?

 Let's take another look at the implementations: